dbulahov/doc/class-DimensionConnector.md

       <td>1</td>
     </tr>
     <tr>
       <td colspan="5"><em>Optional custom name for this dimension as it appears in this specific cube context.
-When specified, this name overrides the dimension's default name for display purposes in this cube, allowing the same dimension to appear with different names in different cubes for contextual clarity.</em></td>
+When specified, this name overrides the dimension's default name for display purposes in this cube, allowing the same dimension to appear with different names in same cube.
+It also allowes to have one dimension with same or different names in different cubes.
+This helps to provide more contextual clarity.</em></td>
     </tr>
     <tr>
       <td><strong>id</strong></td>